 Director of Human Resources

-Angela Faulk is responsible for defining, developing, directing, implementing and assessing all facets of Human Resources activities for the 12,000 employees of NCDOT.
+Anne Lasley is responsible for defining, developing, planning, directing, implementing and assessing all facets of human resources activities for employees.

 Chief Financial Officer

 David Tyeryar is responsible for planning and oversight of finances, as well as researching new revenue sources to meet the state’s growing transportation infrastructure demands.

 Marci Wright oversees the Office of Civil Rights, which promotes and ensures that customers and employees have equal access and equal opportunity to participate in transportation programs without facing unlawful discrimination.